0nix/ggj21/twine/evidence_questioning.md

 ### 3.4 Evasive "Sonia" (super leader -1 and leader +2)

 You discuss the conversations that this person, Sonia, had with Nadine Leitzka.
 The content of the conversation was cryptic, as was the way she carried herself.
-She spoke in code, and would probably not be noticed had it not for the surveillance apparatus that was watching her acquaintance.
+She spoke in code, and would probably not be noticed had it not for the surveillance apparatus that was watching the Hassel residence.
 If Leitzka was mysterious, she was doubly so.
 Sonia was probably an alias, and that was enough grounds for suspicion.

 Sergeant Bayer looked at the case file and looked at it backwards and forwards, as if he was trying to get the last chocolate out of the box.
-"I'm not quite comfortable with the idea that a person that is relevant to this investigation is not a character we could readily identify with the existing camera setup."
-He stops manhandling the notes and looks directly at you with leery eyes.
+"I am not quite comfortable with the idea that a person that is relevant to this investigation is not a character we could readily identify with the existing surveillance setup."
+He stops manhandling the notes and looks directly at you, inquisitively.
 "As I understand it, she was covered from head to toe, no?
 I think that is quite suspicious, to conduct oneself in that manner..."

-Lieutenant Sessler shrugged, with his yellowish grin.
+Lieutenant Sessler shrugged, with his yellow grin.
 "Or maybe she is cold?"
 He quipped.

 Sergeant Bayer furrowed his brow, he almost seemed offended by that insinuation.
 "She was cold?
-That was the best you could come up with, Lieutenant Sessler?"
+That is the best you could come up with, Lieutenant Sessler?"

 Sessler scoffs, he's behaving like a teenage girl who is getting the business from her father.
 "Bayer, what was the temperature outside today?
 During the day."